Sensitive research data bootcamp: Introduction

 Sensitive research data carries many more issues and complications than other types of research data.
 The way it is handled throughout a project and its suitability for sharing can be complex issues to address.
 Research data deemed to be sensitive has often been excluded from data publication.
-Reasons have included the belief that publishing such data was not ethical, was prohibited by the Data Protection Act or was just too difficult to do safely.
+Reasons have included the belief that publishing such data was not ethical, was prohibited by the General Data Protection Regulation (GDPR) or the Data Protection Act, or was just too difficult to do safely.
 This has meant that large amounts of potentially valuable data have been unavailable for further analysis.

 This situation has changed somewhat thanks to a greater understanding of methods to ‘de-sensitise’ and to control access to this type of data.
 In order to safely share data, early planning is required.
 Plans to modify sensitive data into a form suitable for publication should form part of the wider ethical planning process.
 Data publication plans should certainly be in place before any new data is collected.